 Before filling out our data retention policy template, you’ll want to do some preliminary work.
-A robust data retention policy is a living, breathing document — which means setting up a sustainable foundation is key.
-When meeting legal requirements and understanding the retention and discovery capabilities of your apps, your data retention policy should be flexible to an ever-changing, and rapidly growing data inventory.
-By following these steps, your data retention policy template will sustain your organization’s changes and growth for years to come.
+A robust data retention policy is a living, breathing document, which means setting up a sustainable foundation is key.
+When meeting legal requirements and understanding the retention and discovery capabilities of your apps, your retention policy should be flexible to an ever-changing and rapidly growing data inventory.
+By following these steps, your data retention policy will sustain your organization’s changes and growth for years to come.

 1. Identify where your data lives and classify it

-The first step in filling out a sustainable data retention policy template is identifying where your data lives.
+The first step in filling out a sustainable data retention policy template is to identify where your data lives.
 Make an exhaustive list of every app and data system in the cloud or on-premise that holds company data.
 Once you've done this, classify the types of data most pertinent to your organization.
 Organizing data that’s related to your industry is a good start.
-For example, if you’re in Healthcare, this might be PII such as dates of birth, social security numbers, and medical history, whereas if you're in finance, this might be credit scores, PINs, or loan information.
+For example, if your company is in the healthcare sector, this might include personally identifiable information (PII) such as dates of birth, Social Security numbers, and protected health information (PHI).
+On the other hand, if you're in finance, you might need to sort your data into credit scores, PINs, and loan information.

-Organizing your data retention policy in this way will not only help you parse out your most sensitive information first, but also highlight the data retention periods that automatically apply to you by law.
-Once your most sensitive data is categorized, it becomes easier (and less risky) to sort through the rest.
-We also recommend a data classification schema with categories such as "confidential”, “proprietary”, and "public."
+Organizing your data retention policy in this way will not only help you pinpoint your most sensitive information first, but it will also highlight the data retention periods that automatically apply to you by law.
+After you've identified your most sensitive data, it becomes easier (and less risky) to sort through the rest.
+We also recommend a data classification schema with categories such as "confidential," "proprietary," and "public."

 2. Understand which laws apply to you

-Before filling out your data retention policy template, consult your legal and compliance teams closely.
+Before filling out the data retention policy template, consult your legal and compliance teams.
 Legal requirements take precedence over business needs, and understanding which laws and regulations apply to your organization comes first.
-Sometimes, if more than one regulation applies to your organization their data retention requirements will conflict.
-In this case, you’ll want to outline what instances would create this conflict and document a plan of action for when the time comes.
-Below are some laws and regulations to consider:

 3. Align your data retention policy with your compliance policy